Tharai Thappattai

-Tharai Thappattai is a 2016 Tamil-language musical drama film written, produced and directed by Bala.
+Tharai Thappattai is a 2016 Tamil-language psychological action drama film written, produced and directed by Bala.
 The film features M. Sasikumar and Varalaxmi Sarathkumar in the leading roles, while Ilaiyaraaja composed the film's music based on karakattam.
 This film also happened to be Ilaiyaraaja's 1000th film.
 The film began production in 2013 and released on 14 January 2016.
 Ilaiyaraaja won the National Film Award for Best Background Score at the 63rd National Film Awards.

 Plot

 The story opens with an Indian guide woman leading a Discovery channel TV team asking an elderly villager named Saamipulavan to perform his mridangam art for their documentary.
 While he performs but refuses to change for the commercial angle, his son, Sannasi, and his troupe perform.

 Sannasi is the head of a dance troupe, while Sooravali is the chief dancer who loves him.
-Times are tough, and the ensemble jumps at a chance to perform in the Andaman Islands for a hefty sum.
-But they soon discover that the sponsors are more interested in the women than their dance.
+Times are tough, and the ensemble jumps at a chance to perform in the Andaman Islands for a hefty sum, but they soon discover that the sponsors are more interested in the women than their dance.
 The hotel's security throws them out, and the event manager rips their tickets back home when Sooravalli physically assaults them for their improper advances.
 The troupe saves money by doing manual labour at a construction site.
 Sooravalli decides to dance to collect money to reach home by ship.
-Sooravali's performance ends in unconsciousness from fatigue and blood loss.
+Her performance ends in unconsciousness from fatigue and blood loss.

 Humiliated, they return home, only to continue their struggle without work.
 At this time, Sooravali receives a marriage proposal from Karuppaiah, who seems decent and claims to have a government job and a decent salary.
-Sannasi is angry at first and beats up Karuppaiah, but after Sooravali's mother pleads with him, he eventually forces Sooravali to accept the proposal.
+Sannasi is initially angry and beats up Karuppaiah, but after Sooravali's mother pleads with him, he eventually forces Sooravali to accept the proposal.

 After Sooravali's marriage and departure, the troupe attempts to continue working, but people reject them as Sooravali is the main attraction.
 Sannasi finds a replacement but is forced to compromise with his principles and perform at a funeral.
-Sannasi's father, Saamipulavan, who has always disapproved of what he considers his son's adulteration and lowering of the art form, lambasts him for this.
+Saamipulavan, who has always disapproved of what he considers his son's adulteration and lowering of the art form, lambasts him for this.
 Sannasi retaliates and insults Saamipulavan's knowledge and talent, leaving him hurt.
 One day, Samipulavan gets called to perform a concert in front of high-ranking foreign officials, including the Governor of Australia.
 His singing performance is appreciated, and the governor lauds him, finally validating him after years of rejection and obscurity.
 He returns home and tells Sannasi that he has won, but suddenly he coughs and passes away.